Badges

 - Behavior below 30 AND identity older than 7 days — assign "Anomalous" (enough data to be confident)

-Score ranges let you create precise classifications.
-A Humanity score of 45 might not warrant a "Bot" badge, but it could trigger a "Possibly Automated" badge that puts the identity on a watchlist without taking drastic action.
+Score ranges yield precise classifications.
+A Humanity score of 45 might not warrant a "Bot" badge, but it could trigger a "Possibly Automated" badge that puts the identity on a watchlist without drastic action.

 Identity Age

-Restrict badge rules based on how long the identity has existed.
-This is useful for time-bounded classifications like "New User" (first 48 hours) or for ensuring you only badge identities once enough data has accumulated for a confident assessment.
+Restrict badge rules by identity age.
+This supports time-bounded classifications like "New User" (first 48 hours), and ensures you only badge identities once enough data has accumulated for a confident assessment.

 Combining Conditions

 Rules can combine multiple conditions.
-All conditions in a rule must be true for the badge to apply.
-This lets you create highly specific classifications:
+All conditions must be true for the badge to apply.
+This yields highly specific classifications:

 - Humanity above 90 AND Authenticity above 85 AND Uniqueness above 80 AND identity older than 7 days — "Verified" (high confidence across the board, with enough history to be sure)